-AC power entry and associated fuse holder are accessible on the back panel of the HyperSwitch.
-The HyperSwitch is supplied with a US-standard power cable which uses a NEMA standard power cable entry.
-The HyperSwitch uses a universal voltage power supply and will automatically adjust to any main voltage between 110 and 240 volts AC.
+AC power entry and associated fuse holder are accessible on the back panel of the Filter Wheel Controller.
+The μ Step is supplied with a US-standard power cable which uses a NEMA standard power cable entry.
+The μ Step controller uses a universal voltage power supply and will automatically adjust to any main voltage between 110 and 240 volts AC.